 But even bigger benefits of Сloud migration come if airlines and airports start using cloud services worldwide.

 For example, cloud-based collaborative decision-making systems will be extended to allow airports around the world to seamlessly share information on flight departures and arrivals.

 It means that aircraft won’t depart until there is a landing slot available at the destination airport.
 Rather than building individual networks and connecting with each other, airports and airlines will need just a few ones.
 For example, 200 worldwide destinations linking to 200 collaborative decision-making systems instead of only one system is quite a pain for companies.

-The Cloud brings more automation
+The Cloud computing brings more automation to airports

 When airport systems reside in the Cloud, there’s no need to update them constantly.
 Updates can be pushed out Adhoc saving both time and money.